 Managing recipes with Pinterest is a different story.
 Once you have saved the pins to a board, it can sometimes be challenging to find.
 I didn’t think you could do it for years, but I recently found a way to search through your pins only.

-- Go into your profile, select “all pins” to view your pins.
+- Go into your profile, and select “all pins” to view your pins.

 - Type what you are looking for into the search bar.